philipokiokio/philipokiokio/README.md

 I am Kaizen.
 This is the name you would see in slack if we get to work together.
 What is Kaizen?
 Kaizen is a Japanese word for constant self-improvement.
 This is a word that I carry and imprint into my everyday life, tasks and career.

-I am a software engineer focused on designing, building and integatrations of services for the creation of optimal server-side applications.
+I am a software engineer focused on designing, building and integatrating of services for the creation of optimal server-side applications.
 I am a Product focused Engineer, which has led me to archtecting solutions that meet business logic.
 My name Kaizen is a expression of art that I express in software, the evolutionary nature of software means that I will also pivot software to reflect best practises that I learn.
 I have worked on various solutions that cut across Earth Science, and Marketing.
 I am expressive and an advocate for documentation.
 I am always looking to explore more areas and fields, that are outside the scope of my experience.

 I always have product ideas and I am building them out.